ritterim/rimdev-blog/_posts/2022-06-16-building-an-online-store-with-platform-ui-and-hugo.md

 ## Adding Content

-Content in Hugo can be added many different ways, however one of the simplest approaches is by adding markdown files to the `~/hugo-site/content` directory.
+Content in Hugo can be added in many different ways, however one of the simplest approaches is by adding markdown files to the `~/hugo-site/content` directory.
 Content can also be organized by creating subfolders of the content directory.
-For our store example, we want to organize products into different categories, such as "Home Goods" or "Office Supplies".
+For our store example, we want to organize products into different categories, such as "Home Goods" or "Office Supplies."
 Let's begin adding content by setting up our categories.

 ### Categories